cambridge-cares/TheWorldAvatar/Agents/ForecastingAgent/README.md

 &nbsp;
 ## Send http requests
-[HTTPRequest_forecast](./resources/HTTPRequest_forecast.http) shows a sample request to forecast a dataIRI.
+[HTTPRequest_forecast](./resources/HTTP_request_forecast.http) shows a sample request to forecast a dataIRI.

 ### Input parameters
 - **dataIRI** is the IRI of the existing TS, which should receive the hasForecastedValue instantiation.
-- **horizon** the time steps the agent predicts autorecursively into the future.
+- **horizon** the time steps the agent forecasts autorecursively into the future.
-- **model_path_ckpt_link** checkpoint file of the save darts model.
-- **model_path_pth_link** model.pth.tar file of model.
-- **forecast_start_date** the start day of the forecast, if not specified, simple the last value is taken as a starting point.
-If 'forecast_start_date' is set, the code can be much faster, because lower and upper bound are calculated and therefore the time series to retrieve is smaller.
+- **forecast_start_date** is the start day of the forecast, if not specified, simple the last value is taken as a starting point.
+The series is split here and future available data is used to calculate the forecasting error.
-- **data_length** if `forecast_start_date` is specified, `data_length` determines the number of values loaded before this date.
-Then, this data is used directly as input to prophet or to scale the input for the pre-trained neural method case (the actual input is the last subset of this data with the size of the model's input)
+- **data_length** determines the number of values loaded before `forecast_start_date`.
+This data is used directly as input to fit prophet or to scale the input for the pre-trained neural network.
+If not set the default value from the [mapping file] is used.
+- **force_mapping** if specified this configuration from the [mapping file] is used.
+Otherwise the agent identifies the `dataIRI`.

-## Custom data loading functions
+## Custom configurations and new models
-If you use your own pretrained darts model which needs additional covariates, you can follow the example of the `get_covs_heat_supply()` function.
-You need to map this function to for example an rdfs type in [mapping_type_data_function](./forecasting/datamodel/data_mapping.py), which you can then identify in [the agent](./forecasting/forecasting_agent/create_forecast.py).
-Be aware that the created covariates should be in the same order as during training.
+Specify your custom configurations following the example of the `TFT_HEAT_SUPPLY` configuration in the [mapping file].

+To identify a specific `dataIRI` and map it to your configuration, edit the `get_config` function in the [mapping file].
+First retrieve properties like the rdf type or label of your `dataIRI` to identify it uniquely.
+Next compare the properties with your required properties following the example in `get_config`.
+Finally return if match the dictionary key of our configuration of the MAPPING dictionary from the [mapping file].

 &nbsp;